The problem

 Browse inventory, check stock levels, and see clearly when limited-time items are running low.

-Testing & Iteration
+User Testing & Changes

 I conducted usability testing with five students using the high-fidelity Figma prototype.
 Participants completed six tasks covering core features: setting a store location, checking busyness, adding items to a shopping list, using product filters, and scheduling a visit.
+After the interviews, I revised the app while considering the feedback I received.

 Problems